auremoser/mozsci/log/worklog.md

 * wrote back to ford about blog collection
 * watched the [diversity data release town hall](https://air.mozilla.org/diversity-disclosure-town-hall-emea/)
 * booked paris plans and responded to steph about them
+* setup meeting for community call decisions with danielle and steph
+* sent reminder to science fellows about offboarding and travel
+* submitted pull request for [logo updata to wikimedia](https://github.com/mozilla/advocacy.mozilla.org/pull/530)